jia-xinyu/jia-xinyu.github.io/_projects/3_project.md

     Full vehicle simulation in Adams/Car software.
 </div>

-In addition to rich simulations, we invested much effort in real hardware experiments and obtained a lot of valuable data.
+In addition to extensive simulations, we invested much effort in real hardware experiments and obtained a lot of valuable data.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">